-\begin{lemma} For any integer $n$ and integer $n\leq T \leq 4^n$, there exists a set of unitaries of size $2^{\tOmega(Tn)}$, such that every unitary in the set can be computed by a depth-$T$ quantum circuit on $n$ qubits that uses local $2$-qubit gates from a finite gate set, and the diamond norm distance between any $U \neq V$ from this set is at least $0.1$. \end{lemma} \begin{proof} We divide the $n$ qubits into groups of $k=\log_4 T$ qubits, which is possible since $T \leq 4^n$.
-On these $k$ qubits, we will compute $2^{\tOmega(T)}$ distinguishable unitaries (i.e., unitaries that are at least distance $0.1$ apart from each other) with a depth $T$ circuit that uses local $2$-qubit gates.
+\begin{lemma} For any integers $n,T$ such that $4 \le n \le T \le 4^n$, there exists a set of unitaries of cardinality $2^{\tOmega(Tn)}$ such that every unitary in the set can be computed by a depth-$T$ quantum circuit on $n$ qubits that uses local $2$-qubit gates from a finite gate set and any $U \neq V$ from this set are distinguishable. \end{lemma} \begin{proof} We divide the $n$ qubits into groups of $k=\lfloor \log_4 T \rfloor$ qubits, which is possible since $T \leq 4^n$.
+On these $k$ qubits, we will compute $2^{\tOmega(T)}$ distinguishable unitaries with a depth $T$ circuit that uses local $2$-qubit gates.
 We can do this by considering a maximal set of unitaries on $k'$ qubits that is distinguishable.
-More precisely, on $k'$ qubits there exist $2^{\Omega(4^{k'})}$ unitaries such that each pair of unitaries is at least distance $0.1$ apart; see e.g.~\cite{Szarek1997}.
-(This follows from the fact that in the group of $d \times d$ unitaries with metric induced by operator norm, a ball of radius $0.1$ has volume exponentially small in $d^2$.)
+More precisely, on $k'$ qubits there exist $2^{\Omega(4^{k'})}$ unitaries such that each pair of unitaries is at least distance $0.1$ apart in spectral norm; see e.g.~\cite{Szarek1997}.
+(This follows from the fact that in the group of $d \times d$ unitaries with metric induced by operator norm, a ball of radius~$0.1$ has volume exponentially small in $d^2$.)
+If $\norm{ U_1 \ket \psi - U_2 \ket \psi }_2 \ge 0.1$, then the trace distance between the two states $\frac{1}{\sqrt{2}}(\ket0 \ket 0 + \ket 1 U_j \ket \psi)$ ($j=1,2$) is $\ge 0.1$, and hence the controlled unitaries $\ket 0 \bra 0 \otimes I + \ket 1 \bra 1 \otimes U_j$ ($j=1,2$) are distinguishable.
+Therefore, on $k'$ qubits there exist $2^{\Omega(4^{k'})}$ unitaries that are pairwise distinguishable.
 We know that any unitary on $k'$ qubits can be exactly written as a product of $\tO(4^{k'})$ arbitrary 2-qubit gates~\cite{BBC+95,Kni95}.
-Making these gates local and from a finite gate set only adds polynomial factors in $k'$.
-By choosing $k' = k - \Theta(\log k)$, we can compute this set of $2^\Omega(4^{k'}) = 2^{\tOmega(T)}$ distinguishable unitaries with depth at most $T$.
+As described in the proof of~\cref{lem:countlower}, making these gates local and from a finite gate set only adds polynomial factors in $k'$.
+By choosing $k' = k - \Theta(\log k)$, we can compute this set of $2^{\Omega(4^{k'})} = 2^{\tOmega(T)}$ distinguishable unitaries with depth at most $T$.

-Since we can compute $2^{\tOmega(T)}$ pairwise-distant unitaries on each of the $n/k$ blocks of $k$ qubits, we can compute $(2^{\tOmega(T)})^{n/k} = 2^{\tOmega(Tn)}$ unitaries on all $n$ qubits by considering all possible combinations of unitaries on the different blocks.
-Finally, if $U$ and $V$ are distinguishable, then so are $U \otimes X$ and $V \otimes Y$, since the distinguisher can simply ignore the second register. \end{proof}